Life Circle Update

 Life Circle Leases Hopewell Community Center to Launch Adult Day Services in Santa Fe

 Life Circle has leased the Hopewell Community Center as a new home for the Life Circle Center for Healthy Aging Adult Day Service Program (LCCHA-ADS) at 1800A Espinacitas Street, Santa Fe, New Mexico, 87505.
 A coordinated program of professional and compassionate services for adults will be provided in a community-based group setting to adults 18 years and older.
-Fees will be on a sliding scale so services will be available regardless of one’s ability to pay.
-Plans currently call for operations to begin by early 2020.
-For more information, or to donate, please call Anna M. Blea, Director, at 505-418-1300 or email firstname.lastname@example.org
+We are accepting new clients as of December 1, 2021.
+For more information, or to donate, please call Anna M. Blea, Director, at 505-418-1300 or email firstname.lastname@example.org.

 THE CRISIS: ELDER CARE IN SANTA FE